-- ✓ The drive system needs to be already switched on to turn on the riding light. - ▶ Press plus button for a long time. - ⇒ The riding light is switched on.
-The riding light symbol is displayed. - ▶ Press plus button for a long time. - ⇒ The riding light is switched off.
-The riding light symbol is not displayed.
+- ✓ The drive system needs to be already switched on to turn on the riding light. - Press the riding light button. - ➡ The front light and rear light are both switched on (riding light symbol is displayed) and switched off (riding light symbol is not displayed) at the same time.

-6.18.5 Using the push assist system
+6.18.6 Using the push assist system